JNRowe/versionah/README.rst

 If you find any problems, bugs or just have a question about this package either file an issue_ or drop me a mail_.

-If you’ve found a bug please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!
+If you’ve found a bug please try to include a minimal testcase so I can reproduce the problem, or even better a patch!

 .. _GPL v3: http://www.gnu.org/licenses/